Grand-Moulin station

 Grand-Moulin (/fr/) is a Réseau express métropolitain (REM) station that opened on 17 November 2025.
 It is located in Deux-Montagnes, Quebec, Canada.

-Until May 2020, the station was a commuter rail station operated by Exo on the Deux-Montagnes line.
+The station replaced a commuter rail station by the same name, operated by Exo on the Deux-Montagnes line.
+The commuter train station was closed to make way for REM construction in May 2020.

 History

 The station opened in 1925 as Saint-Eustache-sur-le-Lac, and was renamed Deux-Montagnes in 1962.
-The station took on its present name in 1995 from nearby Chemin du Grand-Moulin, and after the modernization of the Deux-Montagnes line was completed and a new Deux-Montagnes station was built close to boul.
-Deux-Montagnes.
-In May 2020, the station was closed as part of the conversion of the line to become part of the REM.
+In 1995, the Deux-Montagnes line was extended by one station; the new terminus, located on Boulevard Deux-Montagnes, took over the name Deux-Montagnes station, and the previous Deux-Montagnes station was renamed for nearby Chemin du Grand-Moulin.

+The name derives from the presence of a grain mill, built in 1862, which was known as the grand moulin in contrast to the existing petit moulin in Saint-Eustache, which was part of the same seigneury.
+The mill also gave its name to the nearby Rapides du Grand-Moulin on the Rivière des Mille-Îles.